jayeshpmahajan/Jayesh-New-Docs/docs/demo.md

 In case, ScalarDL and ScalarDB are not used together in the application (  in other words, not using Functions in the application) then it is required to remove this statement from the  docker-compose-ledger-auditor.yml file.

+# Run Scalar DL Compose File
+Command: ** sudo docker compose -f {compose-file.yml} up -d **

+**Result:**
+1)	Ledger and auditor certificates have been registered with each other.
+So the ledger and auditor can talk.
+2)	Respective Schema has been loaded (as configured in compose file) in Ledger Container, Auditor Container
+3)	Multiple ports gets exposed like 9901,50051,50052(ledger-envoy) ,9902,40051,40052(scalar-envoy) and much more on that instance